Custom Commands

 local messageInstance = Instance.new("Message", workspace)

--- Since our message is optional we need to check for context.OPTIONAL
+-- Since our message is optional we need to check nil for a default value

 task.delay(5, messageInstance.Destroy, messageInstance)